-The 2018/19 budget and service planning process continues the need to link financial resources to corporate priorities and risks.
-In addition to improving efficiency, there are clearly choices for the Council in this respect:

-- To increase financial resources to meet demand and reduce risk; or - To reduce (where possible) service levels and standards, frequency of service delivery, and eligibility for services.

-As part of developing the budget, Members of the administration have considered these options and they are reflected in the proposed budget.
+- 3.2.1.
+The 2020/21 budget and Southend 2050 ambition, themes and 5 year roadmap continues the need and our commitment to target our financial resources to delivering better outcomes and effectively managing risks.
+In addition to improving efficiency, there are clearly choices for the Council in this respect: - a) To increase financial resources to meet demand and reduce risk; or - b) To reduce (where possible) service levels and standards, frequency of service delivery, and eligibility for services. - 3.2.2.
+As part of developing the budget, Members of the administration have considered these options and the outcome of these deliberations are reflected in the proposed budget.

+General Fund Revenue Budget 20/21 Appendix 3
-Most notably the Council has had to address major cost increases and pressures as well as corporate priorities including:

-- Employee costs (including Employer Pension Contributions and National Insurance Contributions) - Demographic and cost pressures for Adult and Children Social Care - The cost of prudential borrowing within the capital programme - Shortfalls in income and grant income - Inflation c.
+- 3.2.3.
+Most notably the Council has had to address major cost increases and pressures as well as corporate priorities including: - a) Employee costs; - b) Demographic and cost pressures for Adult and Children Social Care; - c) The cost of prudential borrowing within the capital programme; - d) Shortfalls in income and grant income; - e) Inflation; - 3.2.4.
+The factors and risks taken into account in developing the proposed budget and recommendations on reserves are contained in each of the Executive Directors proposals surrounding their Service budget. - 3.2.5.
+These assumptions will require the forecasts for future years to be reviewed early in each financial year leading to more detailed budgets during the autumn of each financial year.

+3.3.
+New Financial Sustainability Strategy

+- 3.3.1.
+The Council has developed a new high level long term strategy that is designed to frame its financial future and intentions.
+This strategy will help set the context for the Medium Term Financial Strategy, guide the Council's approach to maximising resources, prioritising investment and the effective targeting of resources to deliver the ambitions and outcomes contained within the Southend 2050 programme and Roadmap phases. - 3.3.2.
+Its primary purpose is to outline the Council's approach, desire and commitment to achieving financial sustainability by embracing the area's economic potential, growing our local tax base and increase sustainable income capabilities.

+3.4.
 Medium Term Financial Strategy

-The factors and risks taken into account in developing the proposed budget and recommendations on reserves are contained in each of the Chief Executive and Deputy Chief Executives proposals surrounding their Departmental budget.

-These assumptions will require the forecasts for future years to be reviewed early in each financial year leading to more detailed budgets during the autumn of each financial year.

-Over the medium term, the Council needs to deliver its Medium Term Financial Strategy reflecting the continuing impact of the proposed budget and only growth in relation to issues that are unavoidable.
-Within the extremely tight financial climate over the medium term it is very likely that service improvement and reasonable Council Tax increases, without key service reductions, will only be achieved through improving efficiency, clear prioritisation and new income generation.
+3.4.1.
+The Council needs to deliver its Medium Term Financial Strategy reflecting the continuing impact of the proposed budget and only planned growth in relation to issues that are unavoidable.
+Within the current uncertain financial climate it is very likely that service improvement and reasonable Council Tax increases, without key service reductions, will only be achieved through improving efficiency, clear prioritisation and adopting a new more commercial approach to income generation.

-d.
+3.5.
 Adequacy of Reserves - General Fund Revenue Budget